bigwiv/Biopython-cn/chr6.rst

     >>> print cline
     muscle -in opuntia.fasta -out opuntia.txt

-Note that MUSCLE uses °∞-in°± and °∞-out°± but in Biopython we have to use °∞input°± and °∞out°± as the keyword arguments or property names.
-This is because °∞in°± is a reserved word in Python.
+Note that MUSCLE uses ‚Äú-in‚Äù and ‚Äú-out‚Äù but in Biopython we have to use ‚Äúinput‚Äù and ‚Äúout‚Äù as the keyword arguments or property names.
+This is because ‚Äúin‚Äù is a reserved word in Python.

 By default MUSCLE will output the alignment as a FASTA file (using gapped sequences).
 The ``Bio.AlignIO`` module should be able to read